gmirsky/azure-aad-application-secrets-notification/README.md

 ## Self-Demonstration

-To self demonstrate the CI/CD pipeline complete the following steps.
+Assuming that the Azure DevOps pipeline has been deployted to your Azure DevOps environment, to self demonstrate the CI/CD pipeline complete the following steps.

 In this demonstration we will add a new tag to be added to all of the Azure assets that have been deployed in the resource group.